mtaylo1/Weather-Dashboard/README.md

 # Weather-Dashboard - Mustapha Taylor

 # Description
-This is my Sixth assignment.
-In this one I am required to create a dashboard based on the API from openweather.
+This is a simple weather dashboard application built using HTML, CSS, and JavaScript.
+It utilizes the OpenWeatherMap API to fetch and display current weather data for any city entered by the user.
+The app also shows a 5-day forecast for the selected city.

 # Screenshots